Active Substance: ofatumumab

 How is Arzerra used?

 Arzerra can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in treating cancer and in a place where facilities for resuscitating patients are readily available.

-Before every infusion, the patient needs to be treated with a corticosteroid, an antihistamine and a painkiller to help to prevent infusion reactions (such as rash, allergic reactions and difficulty breathing).
-To reduce the risk of these reactions, the first and second infusions are given slowly, over six and a half hours, and then sped up to a four-hour infusion if no reactions occur.
+Before each infusion, the patient is treated with medicines, such as corticosteroids, antihistamines and paracetamol, to help to prevent infusion reactions (such as rash, fever, allergic reactions and difficulty breathing).
+To reduce the risk of these reactions, infusions are started slowly (particularly when first starting treatment) and then speeded up every 30 minutes if no reactions occur.
 If reactions do occur, treatment should be interrupted and restarted at a slower rate when the patient has recovered or stopped permanently if a serious allergic reaction occurs.
 For more information on how to use Arzerra, see the summary of product characteristics (also part of the EPAR).

 How does Arzerra work?